AliveBeing/Cartopia/README.md

 # Cartopia

 Cartopia is a full-stack e-commerce web application designed to provide a seamless shopping experience.
 The project consists of a React-based frontend and a Node.js/Express backend with MongoDB as the database.
-It supports user and seller functionalities, product management, cart operations, order processing, and payment integration.
+It supports user and seller functionalities, product management, cart operations, order processing.

 ---